Propadiene: Production and equilibrium with methylacetylene

 for which K_{eq} = 0.22 at 270 °C or 0.1 at 5 °C.

 MAPD is produced as a side product, often an undesirable one, of dehydrogenation of propane to produce propene, an important feedstock in the chemical industry.
 MAPD interferes with the catalytic polymerization of propene.

+Occurrence in Space

+In 2019 it was announced that propadiene had been detected in the atmosphere of Saturn's moon Titan using the NASA Infrared Telescope Facility.
+This was the first time that propadiene had been detected in space, and the second structural isomeric pair (paired with propyne) detected in Titan's atmosphere, after HCN-HNC.